Does Dodge’s warranty offer enough coverage for drivers?

 The biggest issue with Dodge’s warranty is that it expires when you’ll really start to need it.
 From the manufacturer’s perspective, it makes sense that your bumper-to-bumper warranty will only cover your car when it’s brand new.
 However, the mistake is to assume that you won’t need something like it once it expires.

 When big repairs come up, having a coverage plan in place can give you peace of mind.
-An extended warranty plan spreads your costs out over many months and lets you avoid giving up a whole paycheck (or two) for one repair.
+An extended warranty plan spreads your costs out over many months and lets you avoid breaking the bank for one repair.

 Dodge’s Extended Warranty

-FCA does support a vehicle service contract option with Mopar that allows Dodge owners to extend their warranty.
-It’s called Mopar Vehicle Protection (MVP), and it can add up to 8 years/125,000 miles to your coverage.
+Mopar Vehicle Protection (MVP) is available for Dodge vehicles still covered by the basic limited warranty and it can add up to 8 years/125,000 miles to your coverage.
 Repairs are made with Mopar parts and certified technicians.
 There are some restrictions, though.
 A new MVP plan has to be purchased within 4 years or 48,000 miles of the vehicle start date.
 Mopar can also add surcharges if you purchase it after 1 year or 12,000 miles.

 More Options For Dodge Coverage